ibm-cloud-docs/event-notifications/getting-started.md

 This tutorial brings you through the steps that you need to take before you create an {{site.data.keyword.en_full_notm}} service.
 {: shortdesc}

 {{site.data.keyword.en_short}} is a routing service that tells you about critical events that occur in your {{site.data.keyword.cloud}} account.
-You can filter and route event notifications from {{site.data.keyword.cloud_notm}} services like Monitoring, Security and Compliance Center, and Secrets Manager to communication channels like email, SMS, push notifications, and webhooks.
+You can filter and route event notifications from {{site.data.keyword.cloud_notm}} services like Monitoring, Security and Compliance Center, and Secrets Manager to communication channels like email, SMS, push notifications, webhooks, slack, and Microsoft&trade; Teams.

 ## Create an {{site.data.keyword.cloud_notm}} account
 {: #en-cloud-ac}